 I keep rewinding our last conversation in my mind and I keep thinking about all the beautiful things we shared and did together.

 My father was my hero, my big strong hero who never let me down.

 A week after my father’s passing, I had my genetic testing ultrasound done.
 I went into the doctor’s office to get the results and another shock hit me!

-After hearing the news, I felt like my feet were suddenly paralyzed.
-I could not move them, and that numbness started moving upwards where my entire body felt like it was frozen.
+As soon as the doctor said that I felt like my feet were suddenly paralyzed.
+I could not move, and that numbness started moving upwards where my entire body felt like it was frozen.

 When I finally found my tongue, I started crying and just saying “no”.
 He was very empathetic and comforted me, and advised me to discuss this further with my OB.
 I cried my way out like a little kid, and all the way home.